Diet Menus Slimming Challenge

 BMI differences in children and adolescents

-Children and adolescents are subject to the same BMI constraints as adults.
-In addition, children's height and level of sexual maturation can affect BMI and body fat.
-BMI as an indicator of excess body fat is better in obese children than in overweight children, whose BMI could be affected by increased levels of fat or non-fat mass (all parts of the body except fat, which includes water, organs, muscles, etc.).
-In thin children, the difference in BMI may also be related to lean mass.
+The same BMI limiting factors apply to children and adolescents as to adults.
+In addition, children's height and level of sexual maturation can also affect BMI and body fat.
+BMI as an indicator of excess body fat is better for obese children than for overweight children whose BMI could be affected by increased body fat or fat-free mass (all body components except fat, which includes water, organs, muscles, etc.).
+In thin children, the difference in BMI may also be related to fat-free mass.

 Classification of BMI results in children (2-20 years)

-The weight calculator is designed to determine increasing BMI.
-For children (under 20 years of age - the body is growing), the calculation of the body mass index is identical, but a more detailed classification scale is used (gender and age are taken into account, BMI is also calculated by months. children in percentiles.).
+The weight calculator is designed to determine BMI for adults.
+For children (up to 20 years - while the body is growing), the calculation of body mass index is identical but with a more detailed classification scale (gender and age are taken into account, and BMI is also calculated by month.
+Children's BMI is calculated by comparing data with other children of the same age in percentiles).

 Body mass index age precentiles for boys aged 2 to 20 years